 • The main difference is in their coding language.
 You have to code using PHP for Magento, whereas with WordPress, you don’t need any coding knowledge.

 • Another difference between these platforms lies in their architecture, which results in different technical support options available for them.
 You will find tons of resources available online about WordPress users’ issues as compared to the ones related to Magento.

 • WordPress is easy to use and offers good support, but Magento has limited resources.
-So you need the help of a professional eCommerce development company for it.
+So you need the help of a professional eCommerce development services for it.

 WordPress vs Magento: Choosing The Best eCommerce Site Builder Platform